How can friends and family help?

 Try not to make assumptions

-Try not to assume that any change in mood is a sign that someone is unwell.
-If you are not sure, talking to your friend or family member is the best way to check.
+- Try not to assume that any change in mood is a sign that someone is unwell.
+If you’re not sure, talking to your friend or family member is the best way to check.

-“If those around me are concerned about whether changes are symptomatic of relapse [I encourage them] to ask, not assume.
-Look after yourself”
+“If those around me are concerned about whether changes are symptomatic of relapse [I encourage them] to ask, not assume.”

 Look after yourself